rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## Using RsyncUI

 This section is about using RsyncUI.
 RsyncUI can be used in **parallel with RsyncOSX**.
 But that requires RsyncOSX to be setup to use JSON files and that the files for permanent storage is in the same catalog.
 RsyncUI and RsyncOSX does **not** share the settings.
 There is some more info about how to [setup RsyncOSX utilizing JSON](https://rsyncosx.netlify.app/post/json/).

+The `About` for both RsyncOSX and RsyncUI shows in bottom of view, where the data is saved.

 ### The main menu